rasmus/Bake/README.md

       variable named `bake_credentials_nuget_{hostname}_apikey`, in which
       `{hostname}` is the hostname of the URL with invalid characters removed
   * **Release**
-    * `release->github` - Creates release on GitHub within the current GitHub repository with the release notes and any important artifacts neatly bundled together in ZIP files with any `README.md`, `LICENSE` and `RELEASE_NOTES.md` in ZIP files found in the root of the repository
+    * `release>github` - Creates release on GitHub within the current GitHub repository with the release notes and any important artifacts neatly bundled together in ZIP files with any `README.md`, `LICENSE` and `RELEASE_NOTES.md` in ZIP files found in the root of the repository